TealerLinkGuo/Canomip/README.md

 # Canomip
- Open source cpu core support mips r6
+ Open source cpu core support risc-v

 + ## About this project
  + Written in SpinalHDL